IntersectAustralia/ap11/octopress/source/_posts/2013-04-30-final-product.markdown

 Due to the extensive testing by the research stakeholders, the software is now robust, mature and fit for purpose.
 The ongoing maintenance of the software may occur in a number of ways, as appropriate:

 * Intersect provides a 3 month warranty period for the project
-* The team at the UNSW Ramaciotti Centre may continue to enhance the software
+* The team at the NSW Systems Biology Initiative may continue to enhance the software
 * Further enhancements and fixes may be done by Intersect, under the support and maintenance agreement between UNSW and Intersect.
 T
 he sustainability of the product has been considered throughout the project and the software has been designed to maximise future maintainability: